 Ever wondered what it’s like to volunteer on an archaeological dig?
 This free eBook gives you the know-how to get around and to be forewarned on what to expect from life at an dig site.
 You’ll be glad to have this informative, amusing and sometimes touching collection of articles by archaeological dig volunteers.

-Galilee is one of the most evocative locales in the New Testament—the area where Jesus was raised, where many of the Apostles came from, and where Jesus first began to preach.
+Galilee is one of the most evocative places in the New Testament—the area where Jesus was raised, where many of the Apostles came from, and where Jesus first began to preach.
 This free eBook focuses on several aspects of Galilee: how Jewish the area was in Jesus’ time, the ports and the fishing industry that were so central to the region, and several sites where Jesus likely stayed and preached.

 Interested in the ancient places, people and events of Biblical history that are also a part of the Islamic tradition?
 This free eBook explore some of Islam’s significant history and sites, bringing a new perspective to Biblical history and traditions.
-Featuring the Al-Aqsa Mosque, the Fihrist, Abraham in the Bible and the Qur’an, Domat Al-Jandal and Qasr Marid.